Kotlin/kotlin-eclipse/README.md

 ### Installation

-To give it a try you will need a clean installation of Eclipse Luna.
+To give it a try you will need a clean installation of Eclipse Mars.
 The Kotlin plugin is available from the Eclipse Marketplace.
 The easiest way to install the Kotlin plugin is to **drag-and-drop this button into a running Eclipse window**:

 <a href="http://marketplace.eclipse.org/marketplace-client-intro?mpc_install=2257536" class="drag" title="Drag to your running Eclipse workspace to install Kotlin Plugin for Eclipse"><img src="https://marketplace.eclipse.org/sites/all/themes/solstice/_themes/solstice_marketplace/public/images/btn-install.png" alt="Drag to your running Eclipse workspace to install Kotlin Plugin for Eclipse" /></a>